6 things a lactation consultant wants you to know about tongue ties

 In my opinion, the term ‘tongue tie’ can only really be used if the tongue has compromised function in its ability, due to the tension caused by the frenula under the tongue.

 There are many reasons why a baby doesn’t attach well at the breast, and all options must be explored.
 Tongue tie occurs when a frenulum restricts tongue movements and interferes with tongue function.
-Ties have gained a lots of exposure in recent years and there is increased awareness surrounding the possible effects they have on breastfeeding.
+Ties have gained lots of exposure in recent years and there is increased awareness surrounding the possible effects they have on breastfeeding.

 Nowadays women have access to so much information online – forums, Facebook pages, Instagram, support groups…the list goes on!